By Clay Adams

 Thoughts of the Cloud computing space conjure up images of a largely atmospheric environment, free of the constraints of the physical world.
 But the reality is less liberating, as proximity between vendor and client becomes increasingly important.

 Successful Cloud marketplace competitors will be those who recognize and adapt to these subtle secrets.
-Our very own Burrtech Corporation, (the IT enterprise which helped develop eTransmittal into such a standout document management tool), represents this ambitious pursuit with a sound support strategy and local-focused IT management.
+Our very own bWERX Inc., (the IT enterprise which helped develop eTransmittal into such a standout document management tool), represents this ambitious pursuit with a sound support strategy and local-focused IT management.
 No strategy is perfect, but we all know that every great formula has a few secret ingredients.

 By Justin Culver